-Germany has set itself the target of reducing CO2 emissions by 80-95 percent (compared to 1990).
-In order to achieve this, further key technologies are needed in addition to the expansion of renewable energy generation and the electricity infrastructure.
-The conversion of electricity generated by renewable energies into hydrogen (H2) – power-to-gas – is a decisive factor.
 Together with the transport and storage of H2 in existing infrastructures, this is a key to a successful energy turnaround.
 In the GET H2 initiative, we want to set in motion the development of the necessary nationwide H2 infrastructure with the coupling of all sectors: We want to link regions with a high proportion of renewable energies from wind and sun with H2 production and consumption on an industrial scale.

 The principle is easy:

 - Electricity from renewable energies (wind and sun) is converted into H2.

 - H2 is transported via a separate infrastructure, for whose development the existing gas infrastructure is used.

 - In the industry, transport and heating sectors, green H2 is used as a CO2-free raw material, fuel and energy source.
 In industry, it replaces, among other things, fossil generated H2.

 - H2 not directly used is efficiently stored in existing underground salt caverns.